yvishal519/Algorithms/algoexpert.io/questions/Iterative_In-order_Traversal.md

-## Two Number Sum
+## Iterative In-order Traversal

 #### Problem Statement

-Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
-If any two numbers in the input array sum up to the target sum, the function should return them in an array, in sorted order.
-If no two numbers sum up to the target sum, the function should return an empty array.
-Assume that there will be at most one pair of numbers summing up to the target sum.

-`Sample input: [3, 5, -4, 8, 11, 1, -1, 6], 10
+Write a function that takes in a Binary Tree and traverses it using the in-order traversal technique but without using recursion.
+As the tree is being traversed, a callback function passed in as an argument to the main function should be called on each node (i.e. callback(currentNode)).
+Each Binary Tree node has a value stored in a property called "value," a parent node in a property called "parent," and two children nodes stored in properties called "left" and "right," respectively.
+Children nodes can either be Binary Tree nodes themselves or the None (null) value.

+Sample input:
+            1
+           / \
+          2   3
+         /   / \
+        4   6   7
+         \
+          9

-Sample output: [-1, 11]`
+Sample output:
+callback(4)
+callback(9)
+callback(2)
+callback(1)
+callback(6)
+callback(3)
+callback(7)